5-Day Workout Split for Muscle Gain: PPL + Upper/Lower

 What about the classic bro split?

 One important nuance: when weekly volume is equated, a 2019 meta-analysis by Schoenfeld, Grgic, and Krieger across 25 studies found frequency itself made little difference.
-So a bro split with 15-20 hard sets per muscle in each session can grow muscle.
-The practical problem is set quality: by set 16 of chest day, most lifters are producing junk volume.
-Spreading those sets across two sessions keeps them productive.
+A bro split can therefore grow muscle.
+The practical concern is set quality: as a long muscle-specific session accumulates fatigue, reps or technique may decline.
+Spreading the work across two sessions can make the dose easier to recover from.

 We cover the full layout, who it suits, and how to fix its weak points in the dedicated bro split guide.